qaalabs/DE5M5/docs/day3/fabric-gold-layer.md

 - How many books are being borrowed per branch per month?
 - Which members are high-value?

-*Gold tables are usually aggregated, business focussed, and ready to report on.*
+!!! info "Gold tables are usually aggregated, business focussed, and ready to report on."

 ---

-## Create a Gold table using SQL
+## Step 1: Create a Gold table using SQL

 In the SQL endpoint (or notebook SQL cell):